Civil Censorship Detachment: Response from Japanese citizenry and lasting effects

 Due to the extremely secretive nature of US-led censorship in Japan, few people knew that censorship existed.
 Its existence was kept secret, and the only ones aware of it were those directly in contact with the censors - writers, editors, and journalists.
-However, its inner workings have massively influenced the landscape of post-war Japan leaving a lasting impact on its society.
+However, its inner workings have influenced the landscape of post-war Japan leaving a lasting impact on its society.

 Westernization of Japanese society

-The most influential outcome of censorship concerned the change in Japanese people’s perception of Americans at large.
+The most influential outcome of censorship concerned the change in Japanese people's perception of Americans at large.
 Before the US occupation forces arrived in Japan, many Japanese tended to want to avoid any contact with the "American beast" that according to wartime propaganda and rumors would rape, torture, and murder the conquered people.
 However, as censorship of media and propaganda began to toll, the negative perception of Americans, too, began to change.
 Articles celebrating the success of occupation forces were published, while negative opinions were deliberately left out.
 The media covering encounters between Japanese and Americans often portrayed American people as “lightheartedly childish, gullible, naive, yet carefree, down-to-earth, cheerful, amusing, easy”, hence representing a turning point in the representation of Americans in Japan.
 By early 1946, General MacArthur began to receive various letters from Japanese citizens supporting Japan-US cooperation, with some going as far as to ask for the US annexation of Japan as it is “the only way to save a drowning Japan.”

 Additionally, a number of censorship policies have contributed to westernizing Japanese society and expose Japanese people to Western societal ideals, such as beauty standards and fashion trends.
 In addition to censorship, the occupiers “regularly planted articles, photographs, and other items in the Japanese press,” which included pro-American propaganda highlighting the glamour of American culture.
-Women’s magazines such as Sutairu and Sutairu To Dezain encouraged Japanese women to idolize American beauty standards, arguing that the readers would be able to have a physique similar to that of American women if they followed a Western diet and undergo cosmetic procedures on the eyes.
+Women's magazines such as Sutairu and Sutairu To Dezain encouraged Japanese women to idolize American beauty standards, arguing that the readers would be able to have a physique similar to that of American women if they followed a Western diet and undergo cosmetic procedures on the eyes.
 These tactics aided American reconstruction, as they encouraged Japanese women to follow Western fashion trends and increasingly dress in Western attires drawing them closer to the West.
 A number of critics voiced their concern about this trend, several articles criticized the standards of American beauty as inferior to that of Japanese arguing that kimono will make a comeback to the fashion trend of Japanese women.
 However, American ideals of beauty continued to have a presence in Japanese society even after the occupiers left Japan, with cosmetic companies popularizing face powders “reminiscent of Caucasian skin.”